 We merged with another local non-profit, The Food School, in 2015.
 Originally, both organizations had a two-fold mission: increasing access to nutritional food to those in need and providing food education.
 Due to limited resources, each organization focused on only half of their initial goals.
 Together, we are stronger so both goals are more attainable.
 As one organization, fresh, locally grown produce is more accessible and program participants learn new skills that empower them.
 We have a Science as Gardening curriculum that was used by children in Poudre School District from 2014 to 2016 that allowed them to discover how much fun it is to grow their own food in their school gardens.
 We have partnered with Sprout’n Up to make the curriculum available to more children in Fort Collins.

 Feeding the Families is growing to include other farms.
 Dennis and Bailey decided to retire from farming at the end of the 2016 season.
-Therefore, in 2017 we partnered with three other farms and as of 2020 we are working with eight farms.
+Therefore, in 2017 we partnered with three other farms and as of 2021 we are working with seven farms.
 This expansion gives families more choices of what CSA farm they want to join and it supports our local farmers.
 We are planning to reach out to additional farms in the future.
-More than 150 unduplicated families have participated in Feeding the Families over the past eleven years.
+More than 200 unduplicated families have participated in Feeding the Families over the past twelve years.